BrianARuff/ask-chat-gpt-chrome-extension/README.md

 **What made this project enjoyable** was using Remotion—an innovative library that transforms React code into videos.
 It made crafting a video guide for the extension a breeze!

 - 👩‍💻 **Extension Github Repo:** [Ask Chat GPT Extension](https://github.com/BrianARuff/ask-chat-gpt-extension)
+  - Note that you would only need to install via the repo if you were wanting to either only install locally or access the beta version.
+If you want to install via the chrome store, then please just use that link.
 - 🎥 **YouTube Video Guide** (made with Remotion): [Watch here](https://www.youtube.com/watch?v=I8HxHOAuylY)

   - Note that the video is for local installation, not installing via the Chrome extension store.
-If you are installing via the chrome store, just use the add extension button install this extension :).
+If you are installing via the chrome store, please just use the add extension button install this extension.

 - 📚 **Video Guide Github Repo** (Made with Remotion): [Check out the code](https://github.com/BrianARuff/ask-chat-gpt-extension-video)
+  - Again, this is for local installation purposes only.
+There is no need to view this if all you want to do is install the extension through Chrome.
+Please just use the chrome add extension button instead.

 I hope you find this tool handy!
 Have you ever created something to solve a small annoyance in your workflow?
 Let me know your thoughts. 😊

-## Support 🙋‍♂️

-> If you are in need of support or want to contact me in regards to this application, please do so at [brff19@gmail.com](mailto:brff19@gmail.com).

 ## Updated Icons 🔄